-As winter sets in between December to February, the weather in the UK turns cold and wet – often with temperatures plunging below 0c – and sometimes even snow.
-It’s more important than ever to ensure your building is protected and your roof is well maintained, and any industrial roof repairs have been carried out.
+Industrial roof repairs are an essential part of your building maintenance, but during winter, the upkeep or repair sees its own unique challenges.
+As winter sets in between December to February, the weather in the UK turns cold and wet, as we know – often with temperatures plunging below 0c – and sometimes even snow.
+While it is more important than ever to ensure your building is protected at these times, and that your roof is well maintained, any industrial roof repairs should be carried out with care.

 Potential roof risks during winter

 Keeping your industrial roof in good condition is key not just in avoiding leaks, but it also plays a large role in maintaining the structural integrity of your building.
 Early diagnosis and treatment will potentially save you extensive renovation further down the line.
 If you’ve spotted any of these signs, it’s usually wise to organise an inspection to assess what industrial roof repairs are needed:

 Freezing and thawing are one of the main culprits in industrial roof damage – often causing peeling, cracking and rust to panels.
 Rust on the edge of panels, also known as cut-edge corrosion, can lead to leaks and eventually lead to the cladding panels needing to be replaced.